+Can albino people dye their hair?
 Does Albino hair hold dye?
-Well, let’s find out in my article below.
-I’ve also explained why Albino hair lacks pigment and how to take care of Albino hair better.
+I’ve explained why Albino hair lacks pigment and how to take care of Albino hair better.

 Albinism is a genetic disorder that results in complete or partial absence of the pigment melanin in the hair, eyes, and skin.